anastasia-morf/EMSC4033-project/ProjectReport.md

 I also faced some more specific problems when writing the code:
 - It would have been ideal to be able to drop duplicate time series based on DOI (kernel 8 of GraphMaker.ipynb) but had to use the co-ordinates instead - still not sure why it wasn't working.
 - There is an existing function from the `LiPD` package that allows you to convert LiPDs into CSV files but was not working on my platform - it would have been great to be able to use it or modify it to get the table produced in my code, instead of having to do it manually.
+- Testing is not exhaustive - I simply ran out of time and my tests are very simple as a result.

-### Future Improvments
+### Future Improvements
-Having a third notebook that goes through advanced data analysis methods, such as principal component analysis would have been great.
+- Having a third notebook that goes through advanced data analysis methods, such as principal component analysis would have been great.
 Unfortunately, I was not able to follow through with my original plan so I had to remove this part from my project.

-Going through some of the functionalities available in the analysis package `pyleoclim` would have also been helpful, but the documentation for this was updated in the last few days, so it would have made my project reductant.
+- Going through some of the functionalities available in the analysis package `pyleoclim` would have also been helpful, but the documentation for this was updated in the last few days, so it would have made my project reductant.
+- Allowing the user to choose more variables (e.g. the projection type for the map) or modify the table directly on the notebook would have been great, but they can still do so in `my_functions.py`.
+- Writing the main notebook as a tutorial instead of a template would have been nice, but hopefully the code has enough documentation in it that the user can replicate if the want.
+- Improve testing and exception handling - improve their coverage.
+Also adding tests for the exceptions would have been great - I have only tested them manually.